grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

 ##### Pre-requisites

-The LokiStack administrator is required to execute a custom AWS IAM Role associated with a trust relationship to the LokiStack's Kubernetes ServiceAccount
+The LokiStack administrator is required to create a custom AWS IAM Role associated with a trust relationship to the LokiStack's Kubernetes ServiceAccount

 1. Trust relationship: Ensures that each Lokistack container authenticating to AWS STS is using as identity it's serviceaccount token.